toneloc/stable-channels/README.md

 ### Starting Stable Channels

-First let's create the log file.
-If you are the stable receiver, your logs get written to `stablelog1.json`.
-Create that file.

-Note: this log file path is hardcoded in the code.
-Change this path to your location.

-Now, we need to start the Stable Channels plugin and with the relevant details of the Stable Channel.
+We need to start the Stable Channels plugin with the relevant details of the Stable Channel.

 The plugin startup command will look something like this: